kenhding/MODINSdoc/docs/source/dockerGuides.rst

    Importantly, please specify the ``--name`` involves your user name, otherwise, Docker will assign a name randomly, these random names would be seen as a redundant process and cleaned during the maintenance.
 In addition, ``-it`` mostly used in debugging sessions, you may use ``-rm`` when running real analysis.

-One the previous step executed, you will see the command header becomes:
+Once the previous step executed, you will see the command header becomes:

 ::